Aloe polyphylla, also known as spiral aloe, naturally grows in this distinctive spiral shape.

 When the golden ratio is applied as a growth factor (as seen below), you get a type of logarithmic spiral known as a golden spiral.

-Learn more about the Fibonacci sequence and natural spirals in this fascinating video series by mathematician Vi Hart:
+Learn more about the Fibonacci sequence and natural spirals in this fascinating video series by mathematician Vi Hart, who talks fast, but she's interesting and will remind you of the way your brain once hopped from subject to subject:

 As Hart explains, examples of approximate golden spirals can be found throughout nature, most prominently in